gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 **What email needs.** Your sending is bursty and the service you are sending through is not.
 A campaign to twenty thousand people arrives as one instruction and has to leave as twenty thousand individual messages, paced to something SES will accept, and it has to finish even if your server restarts halfway through.

-**What building it involves.** SES enforces two limits per Region: a [maximum sending rate](/aws-concepts/ses-sending-rate) in emails per second, and a daily quota over a rolling 24 hour window.
-New accounts start in the sandbox at one email per second and 200 emails per 24 hours.
-Both limits count recipients rather than messages, so a message with 30 recipients spends 30 of your quota.
+**What building it involves.** SES enforces two limits per Region: a [maximum sending rate](/aws-concepts/ses-sending-rate) in emails per second, and a [daily sending quota](/aws-concepts/ses-sending-quota) over a rolling 24 hour window.
+Both count recipients rather than messages, so a message with 30 recipients spends 30 of your quota.

+New accounts also start in the [SES sandbox](/aws-concepts/ses-sandbox), capped at one email per second and 200 emails per 24 hours until you request [production access](/aws-concepts/ses-production-access).

 Here is the part that matters.
 When you exceed either limit, SES does not hold the message for you.
 The AWS documentation is unambiguous: SES drops the message and does not attempt to redeliver it.
 Through the API you get a `Throttling` error with the message "Maximum sending rate exceeded", and through SMTP you get `454 Throttling failure` after the DATA command.